Spending Time Together

 Many people find it helpful to spend time with the person who has died before the funeral.
 This special time is an opportunity to say goodbye.
 Our tastefully decorated modern lounges, the Gold, Fern, and Rose rooms are adjacent to the chapel for families who wish to visit.

-Children benefit from being included in the preparations for a funeral.
+In our experience children benefit from being included in the preparations for a funeral.
 Visiting, seeing, and touching someone they love can be a positive experience as it allows them to say goodbye and helps them to accept the reality and finality of death.

 Historically children were not involved in the funeral process.
 Today most experts would agree that children should have the same opportunity to view the person who has died and to attend the funeral if they wish to.

 We encourage visiting at Hope and Sons between 8.30 am and 5.00 pm, Monday to Friday.
 You are welcome to visit outside these hours by organising a convenient time with your funeral director.